anandkr123/basic_pycharm/README.md

 # OCR digit recognition

-Train a deep learning model to read characters from pictures (OCR).
+Train a deep learning model to read characters from simulated number plates pictures (OCR).
 In particular the algorithm is supposed to always read a fixed amount of numbers between [0,9].
 The system will be presented with cropped plates with 5 numbers each.
 E.g. 37463 or 23837